Arealai/api-documentation/README.md

 **Second Notification: Documents are Processed.**

-This notification is sent when the documents in this Session are processed.
+This notification is sent when the original document (uploaded document) is processed upon each request.
 The "documents" array briefly contains all new documents created as a result of the processing of the original document.

 Payload:
 ```